aws-neuron/aws-neuron-sdk/neuron-intro/dlami/dlami-neuron-conda-pip.rst

 How to update to latest Neuron packages in DLAMI Conda Environments?
 --------------------------------------------------------------------

-If the DLAMI Conda Environments donot include the latest Neuron packages, update the packages as follows:
+If the DLAMI Conda Environments do not include the latest Neuron packages, update the packages as follows:

 * To upgrade Neuron PyTorch: